 Modesty (Corradini sculpture)

 Modesty or Chastity or Veiled Truth is a sculpture completed in 1752 by Corradini during the Rococo period.
-The sculpture depicts a veiled female nude, which was a subject Corradini developed and refined throughout his career.
+The Marble Modesty sculpture depicts a veiled female nude, which was a subject Corradini developed and refined throughout his career.
 The sculpture is positioned on a pedestal in the Cappella Sansevero in Naples and is a testament to Corradini’s mastery of the medium of marble.

 Veiled Christ